thegambler111/CoolObsVault/03_Life_experience/Writing_Sharing is caring/Writing at work/Amazon six-page narratively structured memo/Amazon six-page narratively structured memo.md

 - **Match** up to achieving the **goals** stated at the top of the document.

 ## Why?
-- Bezos made Amazon into a writing culture by banning powerpoint and forcing everyone to write 6-page memos (called “narratives”) for meetings.
+- Bezos made Amazon into a writing culture by banning powerpoint.
+He forcing everyone to write 6-page memos (called “narratives”) for meetings.
 	- The narrative structure forces
 		- Better thought
 		- Better understanding.